Working in retirement

 If you were a permanent and pensionable public servant, your pension may be abated if you go back to work in the public sector.
 It is generally not possible to further contribute to an occupational pension scheme after the normal age of retirement.

 In general, there is no upper age limit for employment and there is no single fixed retirement age for employees.
 If you are employed, your retirement age is set out in your contract of employment.
 Some contracts of employment have a mandatory retirement age (that is, the age at which you must retire), but they also have provisions for earlier retirement generally and/or on grounds of illness.
 The usual retirement age in contracts of employment is 65.
-Many have provisions for early retirement from age 60 or in some cases from age 55 and most have provision for early retirement on health grounds.
+Many have provisions for early retirement from age 60 or from age 55 and most have provision for early retirement on health grounds.

 In some cases, there is a statutory retirement age.
 These retirement ages arise in jobs that are established by law and the law sets out the maximum age of staff.
 If your contract of employment includes a mandatory upper age limit, then you must retire when you reach that limit.
 However, it is open to you and your employer to negotiate another contract.